The-Sycorax/DenaroWalletClient/README.md

                     ```bash
                     -address=ADDRESS_1,-ADDRESS_2,...
                     ```
+            * `-convert-to`: Converts the monetary value of balances to a user specified currency, factoring in current exchange rates against the USD value of DNR.
+Supports 161 international currencies and major cryptocurrencies.
+A valid currency code is required (e.g., 'USD', 'EUR', 'GBP', 'BTC').
+By default balance values are calculated in USD.
+             * `-show`: Filters balance information based on wallet entry origin.
+                * `-show generated` retrieves only the balance information of internally generated wallet entries.
+                * `-show imported` retrieves only the balance information of imported wallet entries.
             * `-json`: Prints the balance information in JSON format.
             * `-to-file`: Saves the output of the balance information to a file.
-The resulting file will be in JSON format and named as "*[WalletName]​_balance_[Timestamp].json*" and stored in "*/[WalletDirectory]/balance_information/[WalletName]/*".
+The resulting file will be in JSON format and named as "*[WalletName]​_balance_[Timestamp].json*" and will be stored in "*/[WalletDirectory]/balance_information/[WalletName]/*".
-            * `-show`: Filters balance information based on wallet entry origin.
-Use `-show generated` to retrieve balance of internally generated entries and `-show imported` for imported entries.

             * `-node`: Specifies the Denaro node to connect to.
 Must be a valid IP Address or URL.
 If not specified or the node is not valid, then the wallet client will use the default Denaro node (https://denaro-node.gaetano.eu.org/).

         </dd></dl>